-Activate Administrator Account For Windows 8.1 In WorkGroup Mode
+Activate Local Administrator Account in WorkGroup Mode

-1. Press Windows Key + R combination, type put lusrmgr.msc in Run dialog box and hit Enter to open the Local Users and Groups snap-in.
+1. Press Windows Key + R combination, type put lusrmgr.msc in Run dialog box, and hit Enter to open the Local Users and Groups snap-in.

 2. In the Local Users and Groups window, click Users from the left pane, then right-click the Administrator in the center pane.
 Select Properties.